Neutral-Current Electroweak Physics and SMEFT Studies at the EIC: Complete set of fitted results on Wilson coefficients

 Our BSM analysis finds that UV scales in excess of 3 TeV can be probed with the currently planned (nominal) annual luminosity of the EIC, with scales above 4 TeV possible if a ten-fold luminosity upgrade becomes available beyond EIC's initial decade of running.
 For the latter, we focus on studying the physics reach and limitations from sources other than statistical, without comment as to the feasibility of such an upgrade.
 The most stringent bounds come from polarized electron scattering off of unpolarized protons.
 Constraints from polarized hadrons, deuterons, and from a possible future positron beam provide important complementary probes.
 Our complete study of correlations between Wilson coefficients finds that no degeneracies remain upon combining all EIC data sets.
 This is not the case with LHC Drell-Yan measurements, in which numerous degeneracies exist, and will continue to occur even after LHC's high luminosity running.

 This demonstrates that the EIC polarization provides a powerful probe of BSM effects.
 Although the EIC is primarily thought of as a QCD machine, it is also a powerful probe of potential new physics, in many ways complementary to the higher-energy LHC.
-Like the LHC, it has broad coverage of heavy new physics parameter space but without the degeneracies that often appear with LHC probes.
+We note that current global fits of LHC data, for example to top-quark and Higgs data, probe orthogonal sets of Wilson coefficients~\cite{Ethier:2021bye}.
+However, the strongest LHC constraints on the semi-leptonic four-fermion sector of the SMEFT come from the Drell-Yan data.
+Given that LHC Drell-Yan cross sections are blind to certain combinations of Wilson coefficients, we envision that high-precision EIC data will help remove these degeneracies in global fits, both at the present moment and when high-luminosity LHC Drell-Yan data become available.
 We hope that our work motivates future studies of the unexpected power of the EIC for new-physics searches.